manifold-systems/manifold/manifold-deps-parent/manifold-preprocessor/readme.md

 ## Using this project

 The `manifold-preprocessor` dependency works with all build tooling, including Maven and Gradle.
-It also works with Java versions 8 - 14.
+It supports JDK versions 8 - 14 and supports `-source` compatibility with any Java version.
 Note this dependency is exclusive to compile-time use, there is no runtime impact.

 ## Binaries